stephenjude/filament-feature-flags/README.md

 ## Events For Feature Activation And Deactivation

 When a feature is activated or deactivate, this package dispatches events which your application can subscribe to.
-You can listen to this events inside your EventServiceProvider class.
+You can listen to these events inside your EventServiceProvider class.

 ```php